Nexis-Network/homepage/content/docs/guides/prisma.md

 </CodeBlock>

-- A pooled Exzo Network connection string appends `-pooler` to the endpoint ID, which tells Exzo Network to use a pooled connection rather than a direct connection.
-The **Connection Details** widget on the Exzo Network **Dashboard** provides a **Pooled connection** checkbox that adds `-pooler` suffix to your connection string.
+- A pooled Nexis Network connection string appends `-pooler` to the endpoint ID, which tells Nexis Network to use a pooled connection rather than a direct connection.
+The **Connection Details** widget on the Nexis Network **Dashboard** provides a **Pooled connection** checkbox that adds `-pooler` suffix to your connection string.
-- Exzo Network uses PgBouncer to provide [connection pooling](/docs/connect/connection-pooling).
+- Nexis Network uses PgBouncer to provide [connection pooling](/docs/connect/connection-pooling).
 Prisma requires the `pgbouncer=true` flag when using Prisma Client with PgBouncer, as described in the [Prisma documentation](https://www.prisma.io/docs/guides/performance-and-optimization/connection-management/configure-pg-bouncer#add-pgbouncer-to-the-connection-url).
-- In summary, to use a pooled Exzo Network connection with Prisma Client, you require a pooled Exzo Network connection string (one that includes `-pooler`) and the `pgbouncer=true` flag, which is required by Prisma Client.
+- In summary, to use a pooled Nexis Network connection with Prisma Client, you require a pooled Nexis Network connection string (one that includes `-pooler`) and the `pgbouncer=true` flag, which is required by Prisma Client.
 See the example above.

 ## Connection timeouts

-A connection timeout that occurs when connecting from Prisma to Exzo Network causes an error similar to the following:
+A connection timeout that occurs when connecting from Prisma to Nexis Network causes an error similar to the following:

 <CodeBlock shouldWrap>